by Paul Douglas

 Tropical Storm API endpoint data and graphical AMP maps from AerisWeather display, in real-time, the latest observations, tracks, and forecasts – tailored for a company’s specific usage needs and risk-footprint.
 Insurance companies overlay landfall projections with demographic and mortgage data to assess risk and dispatch claims personnel.
 Geo-fencing allows insurance clients impacted by hurricane wind and flood damage to receive materials and links to better understand their coverage and file claims.
 Travel companies can up-sell travel insurance, based on city location, data, and historical data that plots previous storms within a specified radius.
 Health providers can disseminate notifications of relief center locations to those affected and leverage geo-coordinates within these alerts to determine who is most at risk of life-threatening medical ailments, during and after the storm.
 Emergency managers integrate storm data to deploy and optimize resources for search and recovery.

 Free weather apps are the rough informational-equivalent of fast food.
 At the end of the day, they don’t quite get the job done.
-By levering AerisWeather API and graphical (AMP) data streams, companies personalize tropical storm information for their operations; optimizing and streamlining data to power their business models – saving money, avoiding disruption, and lowering the risk of subsequent injury and dislocation for staff, vendors and customers alike.
+By leveraging the AerisWeather API and imagery data streams like AerisWeather Mapping Platform layers, companies personalize tropical storm information for their operations; optimizing and streamlining data to power their business models – saving money, avoiding disruption, and lowering the risk of subsequent injury and dislocation for staff, vendors and customers alike.

 Don’t gamble with heavy weather.
 Take steps to better prepare for the next inevitable hurricane landfall.
 Learn how user-friendly, cost-effect data streams and maps from AerisWeather can protect capital and keep the lights on – no matter what Mother Nature throws at you.